UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_08.md

 ## Pivot

-`.pivot()` can be used in situations to transform our long dataframes into wide ones.
+`.pivot()` can be used in situations to transform long dataframes into wider ones.
 Consider the dataframe below:

 <center>